Persistence of Heterodimensional Cycles: Blenders near type-I heterodimensional cycles. Proof of Theorem

-We consider first the case where $|\alpha|<1$ and start with finding hyperbolic sets in the small neighborhood $\Pi$, which can be candidates for blenders.
+Recall that the cube $\Pi$ defined in \eqref{eq:maps:T_k,m_cross_domain} is the region for which we consider the first-return maps $T_{k,m}$.
+We start with finding hyperbolic sets for the collection of the return maps in $\Pi$, which can be candidates for blenders.
 Consider the set of pairs $(k,m)$ of sufficiently large integers: